robusta-dev/krr/README.md

 If your prometheus is not auto-connecting, you can use `kubectl port-forward` for manually forwarding Prometheus.

-For example, if you have prometheus Pod called `kube-prometheus-st-prometheus-0`, then run this command to port-forward it:
+For example, if you have a Prometheus Pod called `kube-prometheus-st-prometheus-0`, then run this command to port-forward it:
 ```sh
 kubectl port-forward pod/kube-prometheus-st-prometheus-0 9090
 ```

-Then, run another terminal and run robusta in it, adding explicit prometheus url:
+Then, open another terminal and run krr in it, giving an explicit prometheus url:

 ```sh
 python krr.py simple -p http://127.0.0.1:9090